 As insurance policies may vary, please check your own policy for language specific to your covered property.

-You should read and understand the complete insurance contract so you don’t miss details that could impact your coverage.
+To fully understand the policy, including the duties of the insured, you should read and understand the complete insurance contract.
+This way you won’t miss details that could impact your coverage.
 In addition to the “Protective Safeguards” and “Duties in the Event of a Loss or Damage” sections, the policy may also detail precautions you must take for coverage to be available within the definition or description of that coverage.
 Water damage caused by a burst pipe is a perfect example of this.
 Many policies will specify that for coverage to be available for this type of loss, you must either maintain heat in the building or alternately, shut off the water and drain the water supply.

-Know what is in your policy: Read the sections of your insurance policy that address protective safeguards and your duties in the event of a loss.
+Know what is in your policy: Read the sections of your insurance policy that address protective safeguards and your duties in the event of a loss, these cover the duties of the insured.
 It is important to know what your insurance company expects of you so that you do not jeopardize your coverage.
 If you don’t understand your coverage or have questions, don’t hesitate to ask your agent who should be happy to help you!

-Check out articles like “How to Maximize Your Insurance Benefits” which further details Your Duties in the Event of a Loss or “Timely Inspections Can Keep You from Losing Insurance Coverage.”
+Expand your knowledge: Check out articles like “How to Maximize Your Insurance Benefits,” which further details Your Duties in the Event of a Loss.